 We’re all familiar with your run-of-the-mill pregnancy troubles – morning sickness, back pain, heartburn and constipation – but what about giant, swollen, painful lady bits?!
 No one else will bring it up, so we will.
-Varicose veins of the vulva are a thing and there are some bits of information that will help you, should you fall prey to this unfortunate pregnancy symptom.
+Varicose veins of the vulva are a thing and there is some information that will help you, should you fall prey to this unfortunate pregnancy symptom.

 Vulva what now?!

 Varicose veins are very common in pregnancy with women either developing them for the first time when expecting, or finding they get worse if they already have them.
 They appear mostly on the legs and look like funny blueish or purple scribble lines.
 But these bulging veins near the surface of the skin can also occur in the outer lips of your vagina (the vulva) or in your bottom (haemorrhoids).
 Ouch!

 As your uterus grows it puts a lot of pressure on the rest of of your body, particularly a large vein on your right side.
 This adds pressure to your legs, which are already under strain from carrying more weight than normal.
 Add this to the swelling caused by the increased amount of blood your body produces during pregnancy, the rise of your progesterone levels which relaxes the walls of your blood vessels and your body is ripe for producing varicose veins.
 Also, if you have a history of varicose veins (of any kind) in your family, then it’s likely you’ll get them too.
 Carrying twins, being overweight, multiple pregnancies and standing for too long can exacerbate the problem as well.

 The signs and symptoms